brandonwilde/brandonwilde.github.io/README.md

 My personal webpage.
-Here, I'll share a little about me and what I've been up to.
+Here, I'll share a little about my background and what I've been up to.

-Currently redesigning and revamping!